SQL Injection

 #This will determine the number of columns

-• Find database name by iteration
+• Find the database name by iteration

 $url/query?$column=$changedvalue' UNION SELECT $found where database() like '%';